armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 (If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded)

+__Note:__ Even if the `hal deploy apply` command returns successfully, the installation may not be complete yet.
+This is especially the case with distributed Kubernetes installs.
+If you see errors such as `Connection refused`, the containers may not be available yet.
+You can either wait or check the status of all of the containers using the command for your cloud provider (such as `kubectl get pods --namespace spinnaker`).

 ## Install the NGINX ingress controller

 In order to expose Spinnaker to end users, you have perform the following actions: